 Can I transplant Little Lime Hydrangeas?

 Yes, but wait until the shrub is in a dormant stage, either in early Spring before buds leaf out or late Fall once leaves have fallen off.
-If you transplant Little Lime while it is actively growing, the shrub will experience quite a bit of stress and shock.

 Pruning Little Lime Hydrangeas